How Britney Spears affected my mental health.

 - Read Next

 - Got a job interview?
 Can't doze off?
 Exploring Outside of Manchester: Blackpool But first... let me take a selfie!
-Can you have a good night out without alcohol?
-How to be organised: Tips from a final year student 5 things to do when you have settled in 10 fun things to do in Manchester What's around Birley?
+Let's be positive about male body image!
+The best way to tackle an interview Can you have a good night out without alcohol?
+Advice to my first year self How to find a part time job 10 fun things to do in Manchester 5 things to do when you have settled in What's around Birley?